fiveagency/ios-swift-guide/SwiftLint/README.md

 ## Overview

 SwiftLint is a tool to enforce Swift style and conventions.

-Main benefits from SwiftLint are:
+Main benefits of linting a Swift code:
-* It helps new developers to follow our code style guide.
+* It helps onboarding a new developer and follow FIVE iOS code style guide.
-* SwiftLint will show warnings if the code style guide is not followed.
+* SwiftLint will warn a developer if the code style guide is not followed, and improve code consistency across FIVE iOS codebases.
-* It will help us to not make the same mistake every time.
+* Can help reduce the number of common mistakes, e.g. strong `self` in closures 💪
-* Comments on pull requests will be reduced because build checks will fail usually before anybody looks at PR.
+* Reduce number of stylistic comments on pull requests, as build checks will surface such mistakes even before anybody looks at a pull request.

 You can find more information [here](https://github.com/realm/SwiftLint).